Aurora, Ontario

 Aurora (2021 population: 62,057) is a town in central York Region, in the Greater Toronto Area of Southern Ontario, Canada.
-It is located 48km (29mi) from Downtown Toronto, north of Richmond Hill partially situated on the Oak Ridges Moraine, and surrounded by the Greenbelt.
+It is located 48 km (29 mi) from Downtown Toronto, north of Richmond Hill partially situated on the Oak Ridges Moraine, and surrounded by the Greenbelt.
 In the 2021 Census, the municipal population of Aurora was the 92nd largest in Canada, compared to 95th for the 2016 Census and 97th for the 2006 Census.

 History

 A map of Aurora from 1878.
 Scale is denoted in chains, a measure equivalent to 66 feet or 20.12 metres.

 Lieutenant-Governor John Graves Simcoe gave the order for Yonge Street to be extended to Holland Landing in 1793, the first step toward the establishment of a community where Aurora now stands.
 Yonge Street opened between 1794 and 1796.
 In 1795, the first house in Aurora was built at Yonge Street and Catherine Avenue.
 The government began granting deeds to land in 1797.
+There were two lots each on the east (in Whitchurch) and west (in King) side of Yonge Street at first.
 By 1801 there were fourteen homes.

 Establishing a village

 In 1804, Richard Machell became the first merchant at the crossroads of Yonge and Wellington and the hamlet soon became known as Machell's Corners.
 Charles Doan was another early businessman at Machell's Corners and became the first postmaster and later the first reeve.
 The post office was originally known as "Whitchurch".
 As postmaster, he was influential in renaming the village Aurora, after the goddess Aurora from Roman mythology.
 (Note: The source mistakenly refers to Aurora as being from Greek mythology.
 The Greek goddess of dawn is Eos.)
 Machell proposed to rename the town "Match-Ville", ostensibly for the match factory in the town, but the name Aurora was more popular and ultimately chosen as the town's name.
 Flour and grist mills were built around 1827.
 With the coming of the railway in 1853, Aurora emerged as an important centre north of Toronto.
+The new name of Aurora was adopted on 1 January 1854.
 The Fleury plough works foundry opened in 1859, making agricultural implements.
+The community incorporated as a village on 4 July 1862, and as a town in 1880.
+By the late 1860s, the weekly newspaper The Banner was in publication.

 The community was first known as Machell's Corners and had only 100 residents in 1851.

 The population of Aurora in 1863 was 700, and by 1869 it had grown to 1,200.